 A subnetwork represents a topological subset in a tier where all participating features have traversability to the same subnetwork controllers.
 A subset is a collection of connected lines, devices, and junctions.
 Subnetworks drive tracing and network diagram events and provide techniques to visualize your network: rendering, labeling, and map generation (for example, circuit and pressure zone maps).
-You can quickly determine the subnetworks in which a feature participates when editing your assets.
 The maintenance of subnetwork information is optimized by the ability to export subnetwork information to external systems for further modeling and analysis.

-A subnetwork is created by setting one or more features as subnetwork controllers.
+A subnetwork is created by setting one or more network features as subnetwork controllers.
 The name of the subnetwork is defined when a terminal is set to be a subnetwork controller.
-Each subnetwork in a tier must have a unique subnetwork name, not only in the tier, but in the entire utility network.
-This is to ensure the subnetwork name is unique in cases where a trace spans subnetworks in multiple tiers across more than one domain network.
-The subnetwork name used when the subnetwork controller is added is updated for every feature participating in a subnetwork when the subnetwork is updated.
-Updating the subnetwork name for features is what completes the process of creating a subnetwork: a group of assets with traversability to the same subnetwork controller or controllers.
+Each subnetwork in a tier must have a subnetwork name that is unique across the entire utility network.
+This is to ensure the subnetwork name is unique in cases where a trace spans subnetworks in multiple tiers or across more than one domain network.
+The subnetwork name provided is updated for every feature or object participating in a subnetwork when the subnetwork is updated.
+Updating the subnetwork name for network features is what completes the process of creating a subnetwork: a group of assets with traversability to the same subnetwork controller or controllers.

 See Concepts and operations to review key topics for managing subnetworks.

-Subnetworks are marked as dirty when initially created by adding a subnetwork controller, and can also be determined by the validation of dirty areas.
-For a full list of situations where a subnetwork is considered dirty, see Dirty subnetworks.
-Updating a subnetwork using the Update Subnetwork tool takes the edits made in the subnetwork and updates the subnetwork with relevant information.
+Subnetworks are marked as dirty when initially created by adding a subnetwork controller and are also marked as dirty when changes are made and validated to update the network topology.
+Updating a subnetwork from the Find Subnetworks pane or through the Update Subnetwork geoprocessing tool takes the edits made in the subnetwork and updates the subnetwork with relevant information.
+When updating a subnetwork, if validate consistency failures or subnetwork errors are discovered, the update operation fails and the subnetwork is marked as invalid.

 Information about a subnetwork is stored in the subnetworks table.
-This table stores information about the subnetwork controllers, the tier to which a subnetwork belongs, editor tracking details, and whether a subnetwork is dirty.
+This table stores information about the subnetwork controllers, the tier to which a subnetwork belongs, editor tracking details, and whether a subnetwork is clean, dirty, or invalid.

 The following is a summary of related subnetwork management tasks: